Casey-bit/VLMPruner/README.md

 If you are interested in our work, please consider giving a 🌟 and citing our work below.
 We will update **VLM-Pruner** regularly.
 ```
-@article{wu2025vlm,
-  title={VLM-Pruner: Buffering for Spatial Sparsity in an Efficient VLM Centrifugal Token Pruning Paradigm},
+@InProceedings{Wu_2026_CVPR,
-  author={Wu, Zhenkai and Ma, Xiaowen and Ni, Zhenliang and Zhang, Dengming and Shu, Han and Jiang, Xin and Chen, Xinghao},
+    author    = {Wu, Zhenkai and Ma, Xiaowen and Ni, Zhenliang and Zhang, Dengming and Shu, Han and Jiang, Xin and Chen, Xinghao},
-  journal={arXiv preprint arXiv:2512.02700},
-  year={2025}
+    title     = {VLM-Pruner: Buffering for Spatial Sparsity in an Efficient VLM Centrifugal Token Pruning Paradigm},
+    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+    month     = {June},
+    year      = {2026},
+    pages     = {31952-31961}
 }
 ```